Constitution

 Mission Statement: The Niagara Public Purchasing Committee is dedicated to providing optimum value and resources to its member agencies and client groups through innovative and progressive co-operative purchasing.

-Meetings: There will be nine (9) scheduled meetings annually.
+Meetings: There will be nine (9) scheduled meetings annually (Hybrid or Virtual).
 A permanent meeting place shall not be established, it being the intent that members act as the hosts for meetings either in rotation or as convenient.

 Duties and Responsibilities